 Bitefighter gave him a double thumbs-up.

 “When you were a car, you had seven gears, but only six had numbers.
-The seventh was an amanita icon, just like the one you’ve got right now.”
+The seventh was an amanita mushroom, just like the one you’ve got right now.”

 “So what happens if I shift you into seventh?
 When you’re in car form, I mean.”